hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 3. ###### Providing to the developer the necessary information to connect to the test/dev and staging backend servers.
 4. ###### Copy over the workshop developer's home folder a workshop template containing examples of introduction, conclusion and lab notebooks, allowing him to start his work.

+OR

+Give the developer the wod-notebook repo url for him to fork the repo and work locally on his machine.

+Whenever ready, a pull request can be made.
+The admin can then review and accept it.
+The admin can then perform the necessary steps to prepare the infrastructure to host the workshop.

 ##### O﻿n the database server:

 In order to exist, a workshop requires serveral entries in the database: